Home > Clothing-Gear-Tools > Helmets

 Support us!
 Bikerumor may earn a small commission from affiliate links in this article.
 Learn More

 These days, it seems like it’s becoming increasingly common for brands to launch new helmets along with news of their chart-topping Virginia Tech Ratings.
 And that’s exactly what PIKIO (pronounced P Q) LABS is doing with its new Si road cycling helmet, featuring the brand’s OBLIK impact management technology.
-But unlike most new helmets, which have improved scores incrementally, PIKIO LABS has essentially dropped the floor out from under the competition.
+But unlike most new helmets, which have incrementally better scores than the last, PIKIO LABS has essentially dropped the floor out from under the competition.

 With Virginia Tech’s test lab becoming the de facto source for comparative impact testing, it seems to have sparked some competition among helmet brands.
 In recent years, we’ve seen the scores in Virginia Tech’s ratings creep lower and lower, with a lower score equating to better performance in its standardized impact testing.
 Because helmets have been scoring so much better and, presumably, been getting safer, Virginia Tech even recalibrated its star-rating scale last year to account for it.